The Male Trail – Frequently Asked Questions

 We suggest clothes and shoes/boots that are comfy when walking long distances.
 Given the time of year and the fact that we live in England, we recommend wearing clothes and footwear which are appropriate to the weather on the day!

-Send the cheque in to us, along with your other sponsorship and we can then bank it and allocate the funds to your final sponsorship total.
+Send the cheque in to us, along with your other sponsorship.
+We can then bank the cheque and allocate the funds to your final sponsorship total.

 Visit www.rowcrofthospice.org.uk/sponsorship; you can either pay by debit or credit card.